+activities perore pupils a re notined of any book iligs iliaue.

 Party Leader:

 Department:

 Year Group:

 Number of pupils: Adult / Pupil Ratio:

-Total number of accomparincluding party leader: nying employees
+Total number of accompar including party leader: nying employees

-Names of ALL other accor persons: npanying
+Names of ALL other accompersons: npanying

 Date and time of visit:

 School Calendar Check: Any other visits/events on the same date/s?
 Yes / No (Please circle) If Yes, please detail:

-Venue and purpose of visit:
+Venue and purpose of visi t:

-Details of visit, including travel arrangements, any remotely supervised time and any potentially higher risk / adventurous activities:
+Details of visit, including to arrangements, any remote time and any potentially his adventurous activities: ly supervised

-Cost of Trip, to include a f cost: ull breakdown of
+Cost of Trip, to include a focost: ull breakdown of

 Cost per pupil:

 Additional cost to School: (incl. paid cover)

-For residential visits: • Type of accommod • Outline of any haze ardous activities
+For residential visits: Type of accommod Outline of any haza ardous activities

-Other relevant information Name of organisat company, travel fir Awareness of site, visit ions, e.g. coach m.
+Name of organisati company, travel fir Awareness of site, visit ons, e.g. coach m.

 Cover arrangements / Dia ry Commitments

 Signed: Party Leader

+Date:

+nts for this visit as outlined must be presented to the H l above.
+If any changes are eadteacher again.

+Signed: Approved by Head Governor and subject to E

 Date: